dev-yakuza/dev-yakuza.github.io/_posts/react-native/2018-10-16-react-native-tts/2018-10-16-react-native-tts-en.md

 we checked all supported voices with above code.

 ### iOS supported voices
+if you set country code by ```setDefaultLanguage``` function, react-native-tts automatically set that country voice. if you already use ```setDefaultLanguage``` function for setting the coutnry, it's better to skip this section.

 you can change default voice by passing ```id``` of below list to ```setDefaultVoice``` parameter

 ```js